Cubic Telecom Full-Stack Software Engineer Salary | €37.4K-€88.9K+ | Levels.fyi

 The median Full-Stack Software Engineer compensation in Ireland package at Cubic Telecom totals €57K per year.
-View the base salary, stock, and bonus breakdowns for Cubic Telecom's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Cubic Telecom's total compensation packages.
 Last updated: 10/7/2025

 Company